Prerequisites for site-2-site VPN¶

 Remote equipment¶

-We recommend using the central firewall/router as remote endpoint as that will greatly simplify routing, however its possible to also forward the correct ports to a server (virtual or physical) on the inside of the firewall as Binero cloud support the NAT-T
+routing, its possible to also forward the correct ports to a server (virtual or physical) on the

-extension of the IPSec protocol.
-This will however make the routing more difficult as, depending on architecture, you may need to add routes to the various computers/servers directly.
+This will make the routing more difficult as, depending on architecture, you might need to add routes to the different computers and servers directly.